lilymonade/angular-piechart/README.md

 </html>
 ```

-When files are imported, you must include plugin in your application:
+Once files loaded, you must include this plugin in your application:

 ```javascript
 var app = angular.module('myApp', ['ngPieChart']);